 We’re all living in this pressure cooker.
 Do you feel that way if you feel that way?
 Again, let me know in the comments.
-Yes, pressure cookers.
-Do the over here or maybe you’re not feeling that.
-I have a friend who is, I’m loving this time with her kids because her job changed in such a way that she actually can just be with her kids.
-She’s not having those pressures of of work and momming and wifing and house and all the things that come with just regular life plus a crisis.
+Yes, pressure cooker city over here, or maybe you’re not feeling that.
+I have a friend who is loving this time with her kids because her job changed in such a way that she actually can just be with her kids.
+She’s not having those pressures of work and momming and wifing and house and all the things that come with just regular life plus a crisis.
 And so one of the things I want to do is ask you what do you most need in this crisis time in your marriage?
-Like if we book end your marriage, Hey Sabrina, good to see you.
-If you book and your marriage and you go, okay, this is some stuff I really want to deal with, but now it’s not the time because it’s going to just explode all over us, but I’m going to put it in a box and we’ll deal with it later.
+Like if we bookend your marriage, Hey Sabrina, good to see you.
+If you bookend your marriage and you go, okay, this is some stuff I really want to deal with, but now it’s not the time because it’s going to just explode all over us, but I’m going to put it in a box and we’ll deal with it later.

 Things are going to let go of or you’re going to wait on so that they don’t come in like this tidal wave of more and more and more.
 That’s hard.
 So that is one tip I have for you.
-Write down your your needs and on a post it note and let your house, your, your husband do the same or your spouse do the same and talk about them.
+Write down your needs and on a post-it note and let your husband do the same or your spouse do the same and talk about them.
 And here’s how you talk about them.
 This is the tip you tell them.
-I w I need some alone time on a regular basis, on a daily basis to just kind of recharge.
+I need some alone time on a regular basis, on a daily basis to just kind of recharge.
 This would be an introvert would say this and I need that every day.
 Can we find a time when the kids or you or the house stuff, whatever can be pushed aside and I can literally sit alone in my room, in my car, on my porch.

 Hi Laurie.
-Good to see you on my porch and really have time to just recharge alone and then you go like, okay.
-What I hear you saying is is that for 30 to 60 minutes a day you would like some alone time, physical alone time.
+Good to see you, on my porch and really have time to just recharge alone and then you go like, okay.
+What I hear you saying is that for 30 to 60 minutes a day you would like some alone time, physical alone time.
 Okay great.
 This is how I’m going to meet that need for the extra fruits in the group.
 It might be I need us to have a chat every day at some point in time because I’m not getting any face to face time with my people and so I need to sit down with you face to face and just share my thoughts and feelings and you don’t have to do anything but smile and nod like I’m not going to require a lot of you.
-Maybe a few sentence interactions but I need some face to face time.
-You know, internet video is great, but extroverts need that physiological face to face time.
+Maybe a few sentence interactions but I need some face-to-face time.
+You know, internet video is great, but extroverts need that physiological face-to-face time.